 More information, a complete set of forms and filing instructions are available HERE

 Eugene Municipal Court has implemented public access to our online record search module.
 The public is able to look at court dockets and see basic case information at: https://www.municipalrecordsearch.com/eugeneor/

 Submitting a Public Records Request

-For further information regarding the City of Eugene’s Public Records Request Policy and Fee Schedule refer to Administrative Order No. 21-04-01 and 21-04-02-F. The current fee schedule is located on the City Recorder’s webpage.
+For further information regarding the City of Eugene’s Public Records Request Policy and Fee Schedule refer to Administrative Order No. 21-04-01 and 21-04-02-Friday.
+The current fee schedule is located on the City Recorder’s web page.

 The information on this site does not constitute legal advice, it is provided for information only.
 While we make every effort to provide accurate information, there is no guarantee as to the accuracy.